 Regarded as one of the best box-to-box midfielders of his generation, Yaya Toure played for the likes of Olympiacos, Monaco, Barcelona and most notably Manchester City.

-He won the La Liga, Copa del Rey, FIFA Club World Cup, Premier League, FA Cup and the League Cup.
 He was a member of the historic Barcelona side that astonishingly won six trophies in a single calendar year in 2009.

-Yaya Toure captained Ivory Coast to AFCON glory in 2015 and won the African Footballer of the Year four times (joint-record alongside Eto’o).
+Yaya Touré captained Ivory Coast to AFCON glory in 2015 and won the African Footballer of the Year four times (joint-record alongside Eto’o).

 One of the most skillful footballers in history, Okocha was famous for his trickery and confidence with the ball.
-He possesses amazing technique, creativity, flair, dribbling and shooting.

 Okocha represented the likes of Eintracht Frankfurt, Fenerbahce, PSG, Hull City and Bolton Wanderers in his career.